aitor-martinez-seras/OoD_in_Object_Detection/datasets_utils/coco_ood/instructions.md

 - `instances_val2017_mixed_OOD.json`: annotations of OOD instances in the split with mixed OOD and ID instances
 - `instances_val2017_mixed_ID.json`: annotations of ID instances in the split with mixed OOD and ID instances

+__WARNING__: The annotations in mixed OOD json have the problem that contain some image ids in the "annotations" key that are not in the "images" key.
+I assume this image IDs are skipped when loading the dataset.

-# Implementation
+# Implementation details

 Annotations of bbox are in [x, y, width, height] format, therefore should be converted to [cx, cy, h, w] format and normalized.

-1. Create the `.txt` files with the image paths
+1. Create the `.txt` files with the image paths [create_txts_in_ultralytics_format.py](create_txts_in_ultralytics_format.py)
-2. When used the YAML file of the
+2. Create the YAML files with the OWOD names and the mapping from COCO OOD classes order (not the same as standard COCO) to OWOD names.
+This files are already in the repository (ultralytics/yolo/cfg).
+3. In the [dataset.py](ultralytics/yolo/data/dataset.py), make the function load the json files from this folder and replace the labels loaded from the validation split of COCO with the annotations from the json files.
+It is important to note that classes must be mapped from the COCO OOD classes to the OWOD classes (case of Mixed dataset) and that bounding boxes must be converted to the [cx, cy, h, w] format and normalized.